 - Curfew: once house orientation is complete curfew is Sunday to Thursday 11:00PM.
 Fridays, Saturdays and holidays is 12:30AM.
 (Alarm system is activated during curfew hours).
 Parole Officers may impose their own curfew as per individual requirements.

 - Meals are provided, dinners are made by staff daily, and Brothers are responsible for cooking their own breakfast and lunch’s.
 All other times staff prepare the meals.

-- Weekend Pass System: Parole Board of Canada and Parole Officer may grant weekend passes after 4 weeks of residency provided there is a positive Community Assessment.
+- Weekend Pass System: Parole Board of Canada and Parole Officer may grant weekend passes after four (4) weeks of residency provided there is a positive Community Assessment.
 One weekend pass if granted after one month, two after two months, etc.)